Azure/reliable-web-app-pattern-java/README.md

     export DATABASE_PASSWORD=
     ```

-    *The variable APP_NAME needs to be globally unique across all of Azure and less than 18 characters.
-This sample uses the APP_NAME as the base for names the Azure Resources.
+Add your subscription ID, app name, and database password.
+The variable **APP_NAME** needs to be globally unique across all of Azure and less than 18 characters.
+This sample uses the APP_NAME as the base for the names of other Azure Resources.
 Some Azure Resources have a limit to the length of the name.*

     You may change the `APP_ENVIRONMENT` variable to either *prod* or *dev*.
 The following table describes the differences in the resources deployed in the 2 environments.